joakimstenhammar/molsim/CONTRIBUTING.md

 * General comments with a :negative_squared_cross_mark: in it.
 Resolve the described issue and change the :negative_squared_cross_mark: to a :white_check_mark: (`:white_check_mark:`).
 * Line-oriented comments: Resolve the described issue and mark the discussion as resolved.

 Discussions with a :sparkles: in it are only of cosmetic nature.
 You are not obliged to resolve this kind of discussions.
-Still it is better to resolve it  or discuss with the assignee, why for example it should not be changed.
+Still, it is better to resolve it  or discuss with the assignee, why for example it should not be changed.

 ## 6. How to merge it
 When finally all discussions have been resolved and the WIP-prefix has been removed  by the assignee of the merge request, you may merge your branch into the `master`.
 Merge your branch by using the [gitlab interface](https://git.rwth-aachen.de/pascal.hebbeker/Molsim/merge_requests).

 ## 7. How to finalize your merge
-After the merge has been done, there are still a few thing in order to finalize your merge request:
+After the merge has been done, there are still a few things in order to finalize your merge request:

 ### 7.1 Generate a tag
 Generating a tag means to mark this specific point of the version history.
 First checkout the `master` branch, and pull it: